 Drachi Lhamo: Young Mistress of the Qing Dynasty

-During the Qing Dynasty, Emperor Qianlong had multiple concubines, among whom was the youngest, known for her youth, beauty, and kindness.
-She was highly cherished by Emperor Qianlong and was his constant companion.
-(This was not the same concubine who stayed by the shore of Daming Lake.)
+During the Qing Dynasty, Emperor Qianlong cherished one of his youngest concubines, known for her youth, beauty, and kindness.
+She often accompanied the Emperor as his constant companion.
+(This concubine was different from the one who stayed by the shore of Daming Lake.)

 However, the eldest concubine was jealous and resentful of the young concubine’s favour with the emperor.
 She falsely accused the young concubine of a crime and had her thrown into prison.
 She even attempted to poison her, but the poison did not work, causing the young concubine’s tongue to turn black and forcing her to spit it out, which led to her death.